Browns QB Deshaun Watson carted off field with right Achilles tendon injury against Bengals

 As he was driven off, Watson, whose arrival in Cleveland split the fan base, pulled a towel over his head as fans applauded.

-Shortly after halftime, the Browns said Watson had injured his Achilles tendon and that he won't return.
+Shortly after halftime, the Browns said Watson had injured his Achilles tendon and that he wouldn’t return.

 Based on his reaction, Watson may not be back again this season.